Tetrasulfur tetranitride: Synthesis

-Coproducts of this reaction include heptasulfur imide (S7NH) and elemental sulfur.
+Coproducts of this reaction include heptasulfur imide (S7NH) and elemental sulfur, and the latter equilibrates with more S4N4 and ammonium sulfide:

 A related synthesis employs [NH4]Cl instead:

 An alternative synthesis entails the use of (((CH3)3Si)2N)2S as a precursor with pre-formed S–N bonds. (((CH3)3Si)2N)2S is prepared by the reaction of lithium bis(trimethylsilyl)amide and SCl2.

 The (((CH3)3Si)2N)2S reacts with the combination of SCl2 and SO2Cl2 to form S4N4, trimethylsilyl chloride, and sulfur dioxide: